-Achieving the right mix of assets should be your first decision.
+Achieving the right mix of assets should be your first decision and it is a good idea to diversify the types of fund you invest in.
 No matter what your investment goals are and how much you wish to invest, if you would like us to review your particular situation, please contact us.